viktomas/logseq-export/README.md

 - Takes Logseq page properties (`title:: Hello world`) and turns them into [Front Matter properties](https://gohugo.io/content-management/front-matter/) `title: Hello World`.
 - Changes the Markdown syntax to remove the top-level bullet points.

+**Note: I completely reworked `logseq-export` to be a bit more versatile and universal.
+See the [version `v0.0.3`](https://github.com/viktomas/logseq-export/tree/v0.0.3) if you are not ready to move on.**

 ## Install

 - Download the latest binary for your OS in the [Releases](https://github.com/viktomas/logseq-export/releases) page